Begins at Noon EDT on Wednesday, October 6, 2021

 Note that those selected in the lottery must still complete the last stage of the green card application process, and will be vetted for grounds of inadmissibility to the U.S., such as criminal and immigration violations.
 In short, winning the lottery does not guarantee a green card.
 However, for those who are eligible, this is a low-cost means to qualify to apply for permanent residence in the U.S., and we encourage eligible individuals to do so.
 Millions of people apply each year so the odds of winning are not great, but it is still worth a try.
 If you are selected in the lottery, LAC can be of assistance in completion of the remainder of the process.

-There are no changes in eligibility criteria this year.
+Unlike the prior year, individuals born in Guatemala are now eligible to apply for the DV lottery but individuals born in Venezuela are not.
 As with last year, unless an exception applies, individuals born in the following countries are NOT eligible to apply, because these countries provided more than 50,000 immigrants to the U.S. in the previous five years:

 Persons born in Macau SAR and Taiwan are eligible.